Skip to main content

 The VA uses a “whole person” method, not simple addition, to calculate combined disability ratings.
 Enter your individual ratings to see your estimated combined rating and monthly compensation.

 Disclaimer: This calculator provides estimates only.
-Rates shown are 2025 figures and are updated annually.
+Rates shown are 2026 figures (effective December 1, 2025) and are updated annually.
 Always verify your actual rating and payment with the VA at va.gov.

 Enter Your Disability Ratings